M1905 bayonet: Scabbards

 The original M1905 scabbard had a wooden body with a rawhide cover and employed a wire belt-hanger which went over and around the belt.
 The M1910 scabbard was covered in canvas with a leather tip to prevent the blade tip from tearing the material.
 A wire hook that engaged grommets on the cartridge belt replaced the belt-hanger.
-The M1910 scabbard was the primary scabbard used during the First World War.
-Earlier M1905 scabbards were modified by replacing the belt-hanger with a belt hook.
+The M1910 scabbard was the primary scabbard used during the World War I. Earlier M1905 scabbards were modified by replacing the belt-hanger with a belt hook.
 A green leather-bodied M1917 scabbard (designed for the M1917 bayonet) was approved as a substitute for the M1905 bayonet scabbard.

-A new scabbard, the M3, was developed early in the Second World War to replace these earlier scabbards.
+A new scabbard, the M3, was developed early in the World War II to replace these earlier scabbards.
 The M3 scabbard had a body made of resin-impregnated cotton duck canvas with a metal throat, and was equipped with a wire hook hanger.
 The M1905 bayonet had a tendency to rattle inside the scabbard, and so ribs were molded into the scabbard tip to hold the blade.
 When production of the M1 bayonet began in 1943, a new scabbard, the M7 (otherwise identical in construction to the M3) was developed that used spring steel plates in the scabbard throat to hold the blade instead of the molded ribs.
 As a part of the bayonet-shortening program, M3 scabbards were also recalled for modification.
 The tabs which held the body to the throat were bent outward, the body was removed and shortened, and then reinserted into the throat and the tabs bent back.
 Since the tabs had a tendency to break off when being bent during the shortening process, later shortened scabbards had the tabs removed, short V-shaped cuts were made in the sides of the throat, and it was crimped onto the shortened body using a special tool.